 The Woolrich Rough Rider Sherpa is an exciting mix of traditional wool matched with cozy soft fleece.
 The Rough Rider Sherpa is a tiny bit smaller than a twin (50 by 60), so it is more of a throw style that is good for snuggling up on the couch rather than something you would put on your bed.

-A trendy, luxury product that will help stylishly cover your bed is the Coyuchi Striped Wool Blanket.
-This design is made from wool that comes from very fancy sheep up in Canada.
+A trendy, luxury product that will help stylishly cover your bed is the Coyuchi Wool Blanket.
+This design is made from wool that is sourced in Northern California.
 These blankets are not only beautiful looking and come in nicely matched color combos, but they are very soft to the touch and manage to be both lightweight yet warm.

-The blanket is made at a small, family-owned mill that has been operating since 1870 (so they have a little bit of experience).
 The wool is sustainably produced and nicely crafted, although at first, it is a bit rough.
 After some washing and air drying, it softens up.
-Coyuchi offers this design in queen size or throw size, with the queen being a little on the small side, which may be an issue if you want to tuck it in.
+Coyuchi offers this design in king, queen, or throw size, with the queen being a little on the small side, which may be an issue if you want to tuck it in.

 Faribault Pure & Simple